Lana Del Rey Gives ‘Chemtrails Over The Country Club’ Album Update From Video Set

-From the set, Lana promised the first single from the album, titled “Let Me Love You Like a Woman,” would be released soon.
-The pop star explained how much she loved the new record and joked she’d be seeing her fans “probably in 2030.”
+From the set, Lana promised the first single from the album — “Let Me Love You Like a Woman” — would be released soon.
+The pop star explained how much she loved the new record and joked she’d be seeing her fans “soon… probably in 2030.”

-Lana’s post quickly gained a wide appreciation from her 17 million followers, racking up over 900,000 views and more than 17,000 comments.
-Many fans commented on the singer’s chic “vintage” style while others simply praised her beauty.
-Moreover, multiple users expressed their excitement for the announcement, thrilled for what’s to come from the artist.
+Lana’s post quickly gained attention from her 17 million followers, racking up over 900,000 views and more than 17,000 comments within just a few hours.
+Many fans commented on the singer’s chic, “vintage” style and others simply praised her beauty.
+Multiple users expressed their excitement about the announcement.

 “So excited for what you have in store for us!
 You never disappoint,” wrote one delighted fan.